 Court Painter an ‘Irregular’ Canadian hoped to become a senator under new system — until he saw the ‘elites’ Trudeau chose.

-Maybe now, with Prime Minister Justin Trudeau’s revamped Senate appointment process, thought hot-art vendor Court Painter, whose Hot Diggity Art studio is just a few blocks away from the once bustling Calgary inner city.
+Maybe now, with Prime Minister Justin Trudeau’s revamped Senate appointment process, though hot-art vendor Court Painter, whose Hot Diggity Art studio is just a few blocks away from the once bustling Calgary inner city.

 After hearing about the 21 recent appointees, the 70-something isn’t so sure anymore.